-We are the same, in the 20 years we have lived here we can honestly say that we have hardly visited the major attractions, preferring to see the hidden gems the city has to offer.
-Below are some of London’s best secret spots.
+We are the same, in the 20 years we have lived here we can honestly say that we have hardly visited the major attractions, preferring to see the hidden gems that London has to offer.
+Below are some of the best secret places in London.
 Just don’t tell anyone about them.

 The Seven Noses of Soho